 Wear workout or dance wear, something comfortable to move in that you don’t mind sweating into!
 See photo.

 We dance barefoot, so you don’t need special footwear.
-Some students do wear dance slippers or sandals, but that is a personal choice.
+Some students do wear dance slippers, half sole shoes or sandals, but that is a personal choice.

 You are welcome to bring or purchase a hip scarf to accentuate the movements, but it isn’t necessary.
 We do have some hip scarves available for purchase should you develop a craving we call bead lust, the strong desire for something sparkly!